This post is for my US readers. Out of US readers feel free to skip this one.

 Back in my freshman year, I secretly detested the concept of racially and ethnically defined groups like Indian Student Association, Iranian Student Association, and Black Student Association.
 How can we just define and categorize people by the color of their skin?
 A proponent once argued that people with similar values (whatever that means) support one another better.
 WRONG.
 People who are supportive support one another better.
 And supportive has no religion, color, or ethnicity.
 Animals don’t understand culture.
 They definitely don’t understand your life situations but they understand loyalty, which is all that matters.
 That's why even the most socially dull people can make friends with them.

-The politics of race had them so divided that they hung out within their little groups, lived together, partied together, and even dated within their groups.
+The politics of race had them so divided that they hung out, roomed, partied, and even dated within their little groups.
 Unsurprisingly, they were mostly miserable, which arguably was exactly what they deserved.
 Their friendships were not founded on loyalty but on shared skin color, religion, or ethnicity.

 Consider these lines of thoughts -